 If you are not a certified white water rafting guide but wish to become one, please read the information below about our guide training program, completion of which is required for anyone without previous guiding experience.

 Please note that acceptance into the guide training program does not guarantee employment.
 The successful completion of the training program along with your attitude and work ethic will determine your employment with AAE.
-If hired, training will continue on the Arkansas River (unpaid) until you are ready to guide commercially (usually 2-3 weeks).
+If hired, training will continue on the Arkansas River (unpaid) until you are ready to guide commercially (usually two to three weeks).
 Please realize there is much more training in May and June than commercially paid trips so you must be able to support yourself financially through those times.
-Once you have completed the training and your ‘Check-Out Run’ a first year guide can gross between $2,000 and $3,000 plus $750-$1,500 in tips.
+Once you have completed the training and your ‘Check-Out Run,’ a first year guide can gross between $2,000 and $3,000 plus $750-$1,500 in tips.
 While experienced guides can earn over $10,000 + tips in a season.